cdap-guides/cdap-etl-guide/CDAPTableToDBTable/README.rst

   that describes the JDBC driver as an external plugin.
 See ``mysql-connector-java-5.1.35.json`` and ``postgresql-9.4.json`` as examples.

-You can create and start the Application by using the CDAP CLI (or you can use the Cask Hydrator UI for a more visual approach).
+You can create and start the application by using the CDAP CLI (or you can use the Cask Hydrator UI for a more visual approach).

 **Notes:**

 - You need to fill in the following configurations in a file such as the `config.json
-  <config.json>`__ before creating the Application.
+  <config.json>`__ before creating the application.

 - If you want to import the ``config.json`` into the Cask Hydrator UI, you will need to modify it to include an ``artifact`` property describing the system artifact being used.